snowyu/task-registry.js/README.md

 * It could register a task.
 * It could define the attributes of the task.
 * It chould set/change the attributes' default value of the task.
-* It could get a task via name.
+* It could get a task via path name or relative name.
 * It could execute a task synchronously or asynchronously.
 * It could be hierarchical tasks.
 * It could iterate all tasks via forEach.

+Note: the registered name is case-sensitive.

 ## Usage